 A comment on the empty-mindedness of seemingly upstanding members of society?
 Spray paint as a means of inspiration?
 Whatever your interpretation, the work is sure to stop you in your tracks.

 If there were a number of interpretations for Tony Boy’s work, there are almost endless ones for this piece by DRT.
-I love the abstract shapes and bold lines of DRT’s work.
+We love the abstract shapes and bold lines of DRT’s work.
 It’s the portal to a world of colours and dimensions that is vaguely mesmerising.

 The Back of Electric Ballroom